Skip to main content

 If you specifically need Claude-native or Gemini-native request shapes, prefer TokenLab’s dedicated native integrations instead of forcing those workflows through LiteLLM’s OpenAI-compatible abstraction.

-Type: Framework or PlatformPrimary Path: OpenAI-compatible upstreamSupport Confidence: Supported path
+Type: Framework or PlatformPrimary Path: OpenAI-compatible endpointSupport Confidence: Supported path

 Install